 The fourth stop on our virtual tour is also located in Washington, D.C., on a hillside with a view of the Capitol.
 What is now known as President Lincoln's Cottage, is the most significant historic site directly associated with Lincoln's presidency aside from the White House.
 The Cottage is where Lincoln lived for over a quarter of his presidency and made some of his most critical decisions.

 The final house on tour is The President Woodrow Wilson House, a historic site devoted to teaching about the early twentieth century and President Wilson’s legacy of ideas that remain relevant today.
 President Wilson changed the president’s role in the government, the government’s role in American society, and America’s role in the world.
 He imagined the world at peace and proposed the League of Nations to achieve that vision.
-He led the United States during World War I. However, the site also examines President Wilson’s shortcomings, especially relating to race and civil liberties.
+He led the United States during World War I. However, the site also examines President Wilson’s significant failings and contradictions, particularly relating to race and civil liberties.